Pandemonium: a clustering tool to partition parameter space -- application to the B anomalies: Interpretation of clustering outcome

 \subsection{Observable space}

 The clustering is performed in observable space, which thus defines the ``data'' space.
 This space is typically high-dimensional, with large numbers of observables usually entering a global fit for example.
-In this work we consider around ten observables for simplicity of interpretation and for computational speed.
 To understand the outcome we need approaches to inspect the high-dimensional information patterns.
-Here we make use of clustering specific visualizations (a distance heatmap combined with a dendrogram), as well as standard statistical methods for the visualization of high-dimensional data (parallel coordinate plots, tour displays and visualizations based on non-linear dimensional reduction methods).
-To augment this with quantitative information, we also present numerical summaries.
+In our applications we use parallel coordinate plots, tour displays and non-linear dimension reduction, which is augmented with quantitative information (numerical summaries).
+Clustering specific visualizations, which were used during the interactive exploration, are described in the Appendix.